brouhaha/scangler/README.md

 displays the original image and the binarized image, and has sliders for the Suavola algorithm's window size and k parameters.

-At the time, this was the first C++ program I'd written since an employer sent me to C++ training in 1990, and the first program I'd written using Qt.
-I've since modernized the C++ a little.

 ## Building from source

 The program requires Qt 6, which requires C++ 17.
 It has been tested